• Skip to primary navigation

 Tip: The pork chops need to be close together in the pan.
 This way, the meat will not dry out.

-Pork chops uncooked in a baking tray0
+Boneless pork chops in a baking pan.

-Roasted Boneless Pork slices0
+Baked Roasted Boneless Pork Chops.

 Mushrooms are not a must for this recipe.
 We like them, and they were also available in my fridge, so I used them.